extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 you'll hear blessed silence 😉 This small `:>` -> `:|` change means that it's easy to stop a pattern and re-start it again; just change back to `:>` and re-eval the code.

+{:.note-box}

+If you're familiar with MIDI note numbers those numbers are probably pretty familiar (60 for middle C, etc).
+If you're more familiar with 12-tone note names, [a little later on in this guide](#using-note-names-instead-of-midi-note-numbers) you'll see that you can use the symbols `bb3`, `b`, `c4`, `c#4`, `d4` instead (corresponding to 58, 59, 60, 61).
+But for now let's stick with the note numbers and get our head around the timing stuff.

 ### How does the timing work?